-- 1. Pediatric patients less than 6 months of age: Limited information is available in non-intubated pediatric patients less than 6 months of age.
-It is uncertain when the patient transfers from neonatal physiology to pediatric physiology, therefore the dosing recommendations are unclear.
-Pediatric patients less than 6 months of age are particularly vulnerable to airway obstruction and hypoventilation, therefore titration with small increments to clinical effect and careful monitoring are essential. - 2.
-Pediatric patients 6 months to 5 years of age: Initial dose 0.05 to 0.1 mg/kg; total dose up to 0.6 mg/kg may be necessary to reach the desired endpoint but usually does not exceed 6 mg.
-Prolonged sedation and risk of hypoventilation may be associated with the higher doses. - 3.
-Pediatric patients 6 to 12 years of age: Initial dose 0.025 to 0.05 mg/kg; total dose up to 0.4 mg/kg may be needed to reach the desired endpoint but usually does not exceed 10 mg.
+1. Pediatric patients less than 6 months of age: Limited information is available in non-intubated pediatric patients less than 6 months of age.
+It is uncertain when the patient transfers from neonatal physiology to pediatric physiology therefore the dosing recommendations are unclear.
+Pediatric patients less than 6 months of age are particularly vulnerable to airway obstruction and hypoventilation, therefore titration with small increments to clinical effect and careful monitoring are essential.

+2. Pediatric patients 6 months to 5 years of age: Initial dose 0.05 to 0.1 mg/kg; total dose up to 0.6 mg/kg may be necessary to reach the desired endpoint but usually does not exceed 6 mg.
 Prolonged sedation and risk of hypoventilation may be associated with the higher doses.

+3. Pediatric patients 6 to 12 years of age: Initial dose 0.025 to 0.05 mg/kg; 1.
+Inspect the outer packaging (blister pack) to confirm the integrity of the packaging.
+Do not use if the blister pack or total dose up to 0.4 mg/kg may be needed to reach the desired endpoint but usually does not exceed 10 mg.
+Prolonged sedation and risk of hypoventilation 2.
+Remove the syringe from the outer packaging.
+(See Figure 2) may be associated with the higher doses.